-In the picture, the small, round, yellowish spot is several stigmas.
+In the above picture, the small, round, yellowish spot is several stigmas.
 Surrounding this cluster of stigmas are several mealy looking stamens, which consist of anthers atop their stemlike filaments.
 Then surrounding the stamens are the blossom's many bright petals.
+Below, you can get a better idea how the parts fit together:

 For one thing, instead of possessing a single ovary, rose flowers have several.
 Each ovary's style joins with other styles and extends in a column upward through the surrounding stamens, and ends with its own stigma.